 Those with sensitive skin or dermatitis need cosmetic skincare products that are as natural as possible and free from aggressive substances.

-When it comes to your face soap, something that should be comfortable and convenient for use every evening, you need to find one that doesn’t contain sulfates, alcohols, or synthetic perfumes.
+When it comes to your face soap, you must something that’s comfortable and convenient for everyday use.
+You need to find one that doesn’t contain sulfates, alcohols, or synthetic perfumes.

 Today’s article will show you how to prepare a simple homemade soap using natural ingredients that have soothing, balancing and moisturizing properties.